projectara/greybus-spec/source/index.rst

 ..

-    The SVC initiates this operation after it has first determined a UniPro link is up.
-The request informs the interface of its whereabouts, including the type of endo it resides in, where the module resides on that endo, which interface it is on that module, as well as the UniPro device id assigned to the interface.
+    The SVC initiates this operation after it has first determined a |unipro| link is up.
+The request informs the interface of its whereabouts, including the type of endo it resides in, where the module resides on that endo, which interface it is on that module, as well as the |unipro| device id assigned to the interface.
 The destination supplies in its response the number [#bv]_ of additional device ids it requires [#bw]_ to represent the range of CPort ids it supports.
 The destination